netgroup/Dreamer-Topology3D/README.md

     "openflow": "OpenFlow"
 }

+2.4)
+the logic related to a model (e.g. node properties and constraints) can be found in Dreamer-Topology-and-Service-Validator/TopologyDjango/lib/TopoModels/...

-2.4) in /home/user/workspace/Dreamer-Topology-and-Service-Validator/TopologyDjango/lib/TopoModels/
+in /home/user/workspace/Dreamer-Topology-and-Service-Validator/TopologyDjango/lib/TopoModels/
+create a new folder like oshi or openflow and edit the file named your_model.py with the node types and constraints

+e.g. you will find oshi.py and openflow.py for the two models that are currently defined

-create a new folder like oshi or openflow and edit the named your_model and edit your_model.py with the node types and constraints in /home/user/workspace/Dreamer-Topology3D/img/ put the image files corresponding to your node names node.png and a 128x128 png named node_det.png with the text of the node name
+in /home/user/workspace/Dreamer-Topology3D/img/ put the image files corresponding to your node names node.png and a 128x128 png named node_det.png with the text of the node name